RSS Racing: Car No. 38 history

 Gray Gaulding drove a No. 38 entry during the 2017 Drive Sober 200 at Dover, starting-and-parking the car.
 Jeff Green would then drive the car at Charlotte and Kansas.
 The team became full-time in 2018.
-Green would drive the season opener without start and parking only in Superspeedways include Daytona and Talladega.
-Green finished an outstanding 11th place, the best finish with the number 38 car.
-Green Start-and-Parked the next two races at Atlanta and Las Vegas.
+Green would drive the season opener without start and parking only in superspeedways include Daytona and Talladega.
+Green finished an outstanding eleventh place, the best finish with the number 38 car.
+Green start-and-parked the next two races at Atlanta and Las Vegas.
 J. J. Yeley then took over the car, finishing 21st at ISM Raceway, and 34th at Auto Club Speedway.
 Yeley and Green continued to be the team’s primary drivers, and they start and parked about half of the time.
-Ryan Sieg made 2 starts in the car, with Brian Henderson & Angela Ruch making one apiece.
-Yeley’s best finish was an 11th at Talladega and Las Vegas, and Green’s best finish was once again an 11th, this time at the season opener.
-Sieg finished 15th at Bristol Motor Speedway and 22nd at Homestead-Miami Speedway.
-Henderson finished 18th at Road America and Ruch finished 29th at Kansas Speedway.
-In 2019 Yeley and Green continued to be the team’s primary drivers, with C. J. McLaughlin, Bayley Currey and Josh Bilicki coming on board for a limited schedule.
+Ryan Sieg made two starts in the car, with Brian Henderson & Angela Ruch making one apiece.
+Yeley’s best finish was an eleventh at Talladega and Las Vegas, and Green’s best finish was once again an eleventh, this time at the season opener.
+Sieg finished fifteenth at Bristol Motor Speedway and 22nd at Homestead-Miami Speedway.
+Henderson finished eighteenth at Road America and Ruch finished 29th at Kansas Speedway.
+In 2019, Yeley and Green continued to be the team’s primary drivers, with C. J. McLaughlin, Bayley Currey and Josh Bilicki coming on board for a limited schedule.
 This time the team started-and-parked at all tracks other than Daytona International Speedway.
 For the season opener at Daytona, Josh Bilicki was the driver, and he finished 23rd.
-At the Daytona night race, Jeff Green drove the car to a 7th-place finish.
-In 2020 the #38 showed up for the season opener with Jeff Green, but was replaced with Ross Chastain after Chastain failed to qualify in his #10 Kaulig Racing ride.
-He finished 22nd 6 laps down.
-The 38 didn’t return until the fall Talladega race, where Jeff Green finished 29th.
-The #38 car returned to the 2021 Championship race at Phoenix with RSS regular Ryan Sieg behind the wheel, while his younger brother Kyle Sieg would drive the 39.
+At the Daytona night race, Green drove the car to a seventh place finish.
+In 2020 the No. 38 showed up for the season opener with Jeff Green, but was replaced with Ross Chastain after Chastain failed to qualify in his No. 10 Kaulig Racing ride.
+He finished 22nd, six laps down.
+The No. 38 didn’t return until the fall Talladega race, where Green finished 29th.
+The No. 38 car returned to the 2021 Championship race at Phoenix with RSS regular Ryan Sieg behind the wheel, while his younger brother Kyle Sieg would drive the No. 39.

-In 2022, C. J. McLaughlin, Joe Graf Jr., Kyle Sieg, Parker Retzlaff, Loris Hezemans, Will Rodgers, Ryan Sieg, Darren Dilley, Patrick Gallagher and yet to be considered drivers would split the seat time in the #38 RSS Racing Ford.
+In 2022, C. J. McLaughlin, Joe Graf Jr., Kyle Sieg, Parker Retzlaff, Loris Hezemans, Will Rodgers, Ryan Sieg, Darren Dilley and Patrick Gallagher would split the seat time in the No. 38 RSS Racing Ford.
 Timmy Hill was due to run in the Production Alliance Group 300, but was replaced by Graf.
-In the United Rentals 200 an 18-year old Retzlaff made his debut and qualified in sixth place before retiring from the race with a fuel pump problem on lap 158.
+In the United Rentals 200 an eighteen-year old Retzlaff made his debut and qualified in sixth place before retiring from the race with a fuel pump problem on lap 158.
 In the Pacific Office Automation 147, road course ringer Darren Dilley made his debut.

-In 2023, Graf is set to drive 28 races in the No. 38.
+In 2023, Graf drove a majority of the races in the No. 38, and finished 30th in points.
+Ryan and Kyle Sieg along with Chris Hacker and Nick Leitz also drove the entry.